 It is important that you arrive at MIT on the starting date displayed on your Offer Letter to ensure that you do not miss any classes.
-As per the Education Services for Overseas Students Act 2000 (ESOS), any students who fail to enrol within five business days of course commencement will be reported and have their Confirmation of Enrolment (CoE) canceled.
-Any student seeking an exemption must seek written permission from MIT's Admission department.
+Effective 1 July 2012, legislation under the Education Services for Overseas Students Act 2000 (ESOS) states that students who fail to enrol within five business days of course commencement will be reported and have their Confirmation of Enrolment (CoE) cancelled.

-Tip: Keep your documents in a re-sealable folder in your carry-on luggage for easy access while travelling and to keep them safe from damage.
-Remember to scan these documents and save an electronic copy, or leave another set of documents with your friends/family in case you lose any documents.
+Tip: Keep your documents in a re-sealable folder in your carryon luggage for easy access while travelling and to keep them safe from damage.
+Remember to scan these documents and save an electronic copy, or leave another set of documents with your friends/family in case you lose any copies.